archived-codacy/node-codacy-coverage/README.md

 ### [gulp](http://gulpjs.com/)
 - Install & Configure [gulp-codacy](https://www.npmjs.com/package/gulp-codacy)

+### Custom Language (Typescript, Coffeescript)

+- Pass an extra parameter to the codacy-coverage reporter `--language typescript` or `--language coffeescript`.
+- If you have multiple language you need to invoke the reporter once for each of them.

 ### Troubleshooting

 The paths in your coverage file should be relative, if you are having problems with absolute paths, you can run our plugin with `-p .` to strip the current path from the paths in your coverage file: